City-of-Helsinki/haitaton-backend/services/hanke-service/README.md

 ```

 ### GIS data import
 In order to run Törmäystarkastelus locally one needs to import GIS data.
-This can be done after docker-compose is up and running (at least `db`):
+This can be done after docker-compose is up and running (at least `db`).
+Maintenance VPN (`huolto.hel.fi`) is needed to access the files.
 ```shell
 cd haitaton-backend
 sh scripts/HEL-GIS-data-import.sh